-On May 2, 2003, DOJ provided comments on MPD's Enhanced Performance Evaluation System Protocol.
+On May 2, 2003, DOJ provided comments on MPD's Enhanced Performance Evaluation System ("PES") Protocol.
 On September 30, 2003, MPD provided DOJ with a "status report" concerning DOJ's comments, to which DOJ responded on October 6, 2003.
-On March 5, 2004, MPD provided DOJ with another update regarding its efforts to revise the PES.167
+On March 5, 2004, MPD provided DOJ with another update regarding its efforts to revise the PES.

 On July 1, 2004, MPD submitted revised materials related to the PES for DOJ's review.
 On September 10, 2004, MPD requested that DOJ expedite its review of these materials in order to have the revised standards available for officer and sergeant performance evaluations during this cycle.
 DOJ attempted to accommodate MPD's request and, on September 24, 2004, sought additional information from MPD regarding its Performance Management Program to facilitate DOJ's review.
 MPD responded to DOJ's request for information on September 29, 2004.
 On November 29, 2004, however, MPD advised DOJ that it was necessary to issue the special order governing FY 2005 performance evaluations along with instructional materials and standards prior to receiving DOJ's comments or approval.
-MPD reports that the FY 2005 materials, although not approved by DOJ, incorporated comments provided previously by DOJ regarding the PES.

 On December 15, 2004, DOJ returned comments to MPD's July 1, 2004 submission.
-On June 30, 2005, MPD submitted a revised PES package to DOJ, and MPD has requested that DOJ comment on the materials, if possible, by August 15, 2005 so that the Enhanced Performance Evaluation System Protocol may be finalized and implemented in time for the fiscal year 2006 rating period, which begins October 1, 2005.
-169

-With the exception of MOA paragraphs 114.a and 114.b, which relate to the issuance of an RFP for PPMS development and the selection of a contractor for the project, MPD and the City are plainly not in substantial compliance with the PPMS development and implementation requirements of paragraphs 107 through 117 of the MOA.170 Although MPD has devoted significant effort to preparing plans for PPMS development and implementation -- including the Joint Application Development Report and Consolidated Fit Gap Analysis Document, draft PPMS Protocol,171 and plans for compliance with MOA paragraphs 113 and 117 -- MPD has not yet obtained DOJ approval of these materials.
+On June 30, 2005, MPD submitted a revised PES package to DOJ.
+This quarter, on September 20, 2005, DOJ returned comments and approved the Performance Management System for Sworn Members General Order.
+MPD now is working on a final response to address DOJ's remaining concerns regarding the enhanced performance evaluation system with the goal of implementing an approved plan in time for the fiscal year 2006 performance ratings.
+189 of a contractor for the project, MPD and the City are plainly not in substantial compliance with the PPMS development and implementation requirements of paragraphs 107 through 117 of the MOA.
+Although MPD has devoted significant effort to preparing plans for PPMS development and implementation -- including the Joint Application Development Report and Consolidated Fit Gap Analysis Document, draft PPMS Protocol, and plans for compliance with MOA paragraphs 113 and 117 -- MPD has not yet obtained DOJ approval of these materials.